mohnate/Solana-Pump.fun-sniper-bot/README.md

 ---

-Unleash the power of **Raydium Sniper Bot** today and redefine your trading experience!
+Unleash the power of **Solana Pump Fun Sniper Bot** today and redefine your trading experience!